 When a renderable identity directory structure is configured to produce image-based content, 'centos-art.sh' produces PNG (Portable Network Graphics) files with the .png extension.
-Once the base image format has been produced, it is possible for 'centos-art.sh' to use it in order to automatically create other image formats that may be needed (see Section 3.54 [trunk Scripts Bash Functions Render Config], page 76).
+Once the base image format has been produced, it is possible for 'centos-art.sh' to use it in order to automatically create other image formats that may be needed (- Removed(pxref:trunk Scripts Bash Functions Render Config) -).